Dungka!: Accolades

-Music video and promotion
+Music video

 Kerbs Balagtas directed the accompanying music video for "Dungka!", which was surprise-released on April 25, 2025, on YouTube, the same day as the release of Simula at Wakas.
 The music video is themed around street credibility and is set in the chaotic streets of Metro Manila, depicting SB19 showing their allegiance to the local community.
 They were circumventing around the antagonist, played by social media personality Ghost Wrecker, who taunts and threatens the locals, with people later coming together to oppose him.
 The video also showed activities relevant to the Filipino culture, including Zumba, street food, activism, street basketball, karaoke, ten-twenty, and band members participating in a battle rap.
 The group also gathered together to raise social awareness, raising posters and signs with text including "Iangat ang sining na Pilipino" (lit.
 'Elevate Filipino art') and "Sining ang sandata sa kulturang mapagpalaya" (lit.
 'Art is the weapon in a liberating culture').

 The music video received favorable reviews for depicting Filipino culture.
 It was regarded as a tribute to individuality, community, diversity, and everyday life, while calling out negativity and raising one's voice for change.
 Writers highlighted a scene from the video where the antagonist was eating a crab, which they interpreted as a symbol for crab mentality among Filipinos.
 The video featured a large number of celebrity cameos, with Rafael Bautista of Nylon Manila considering it the band's "most star-studded music video".
 Aside from Ghost Wrecker, the ensemble cast includes comedian Vice Ganda, actress and singer Maymay Entrata, Ben&Ben members Pat Lasaten and Agnes Reoma, rappers Shehyee and Smugglaz, cosplayer Alodia Gosiengfiao, gamer Jayat, and social media personalities Kween Yasmin, Malupiton, Mimiyuuuh, and Sassa Gurl, all of whom the band had collaborated with to help spread a message about diversity and uniqueness among people, including those in the LGBTQ community.